-It’s here, and it’s hugely popular.
+It’s here, and it’s way better than Eureka.
 As soon as patch 5.35 hit, The Bozjan Southern Front was swarming with adventurers eager to assist the Resistance efforts and fight the Garlean forces.
 This area serves as Shadowbringers’ version of Eureka, but with many quality of life improvements.
 You’ll use this content to upgrade your level 80 Resistance Weapon, obtain cool cosmetics, and you can even level up your alt Jobs here from level 71-80.

 It’s clear the developers listened to player feedback because the experience here is much smoother and simply put, more fun.
 You can use mounts right away, you can use the special Lost Actions almost immediately, and Critical Engagements are more accessible and entertaining than the Notorious Monster fights in Eureka.

 I pretty much haven’t done anything in game except The Bozjan Southern Front for the last few days, so hopefully I can pass on some useful information I’ve picked up.
 I’ve found it really enjoyable so far, and the story has my full attention.
 I can’t wait to see what they add later, but for now, here’s what you need to know to get started.

 Unlocking Bozjan Southern Front